Iran says Trump remarks on Iraq reveal American ‘lies’

-TEHRAN, Iran (AP) — Iranian President Hassan Rouhani says President Donald Trump’s expressed wish to keep U.S. forces in Iraq in order to monitor neighboring Iran has exposed American “lies” about fighting terrorism.
+TEHRAN, Iran (AP) — Iranian President Hassan Rouhani said Tuesday that President Donald Trump’s expressed wish to keep U.S. forces in Iraq in order to monitor neighboring Iran has exposed American “lies” about fighting terrorism.

-In a recent interview with CBS News, Trump said the U.S. has an “incredible base” in Iraq that he intends to keep, “because I want to be able to watch Iran.”
+In a recent interview with CBS News’ “Face the Nation,” Trump said the U.S. has an “incredible base” in Iraq that he intends to keep, “because I want to be able to watch Iran.”

-Addressing Trump with sarcasm in remarks carried by official media Tuesday, Rouhani said: “You say you stay in Iraq to watch Iran, while before that you were saying you stay there for fighting terrorism.
+Addressing Trump with sarcasm in remarks carried by official media, Rouhani said: “You say you stay in Iraq to watch Iran, while before that you were saying you stay there for fighting terrorism.
 It is so nice that you honestly expressed yourself!”

+“You are in Afghanistan for the same purpose,” Rouhani added.
+“You want to watch, whether Iran or Russia and China.”

 Most Read Nation & World Stories